Convert Mg To Meq Of Potassium

 [ \text{meq} = \frac{\text{mg}}{39.1} ]

-In practice, many people round the atomic weight to 39 for quick mental math, which gives a result close enough for everyday dosing Easy to understand, harder to ignore..
+In practice, many people round the atomic weight to 39 for quick mental math, which gives a result close enough for everyday dosing And that's really what it comes down to..

 Step‑by‑Step: Converting mg to meq